KhronosGroup/glTF/specification/README.md

 *Channels* connect the output values of the key frame animation to a specific node in the hierarchy.
 A channel's `sampler` property contains the ID of one of the samplers present in the containing animation's `samplers` property.
 The `target` property is an object that identifies which node to animate using its `id` property, and which property of the node to animate using `path`.
 Valid path names are `"translation"`, `"rotation"`, and `"scale."`

-The animation's *parameters* define the inputs to the animation: a set of floating point scalar values representing time (the `"TIME"` input); and sets of three-component floating-point vectors representing translation, rotation, and scale.
+The animation's *parameters* define the inputs to the animation: a set of floating point scalar values representing time (the `"TIME"` input); and sets of three-component floating-point vectors representing translation or scale, or four-component floating-point vectors representing rotation.
 Each of these inputs is stored in a buffer and accessed via an accessor.

 Interpolation between keys is defined using *samplers*, which take an input value, such as time, and generate an output value based on the inputs defined in the `parameters` property, using the interpolation formula specified in the `interpolation` property.